kubernetes/enhancements/keps/sig-auth/4601-authorize-with-selectors/README.md

 are missing a bunch of machinery and tooling and can't do that now.
 -->

+There is no persisted data.
+The kube-apiserver can be restarted without the featuregates.

 ###### Is the rollout accompanied by any deprecations and/or removals of features, APIs, fields of API types, flags, etc.?

 <!--
 Even if applying deprecation policies, they may still surprise some users.
 -->

+No.

 ### Monitoring Requirements